conjurer-rich/user-needs-mapping/_articles/unm04-case-study-passenger.md

 author: richallen
 ---

-# From chaos to clarity: How Passenger aligned teams using User Needs Mapping

 As organizations grow, maintaining alignment and clear communication becomes increasingly challenging.
 For Passenger, a mobile ticketing solutions provider, these challenges came to a head as their team structure struggled to keep up with rapid growth and shifting user needs.
 Using **User Needs Mapping**, Passenger was able to uncover opportunities for better alignment, reduce cognitive load, and improve the flow of value delivery.
 This case study explores how they achieved these results.

 ---